What is high blood cholesterol?

 High-density lipoprotein (HDL) cholesterol is called the “good kind”.
 It carries harmful cholesterol away from the arteries and helps protect you from heart attack and stroke.
 It’s better to have a lot of HDL cholesterol in your blood.

-- Cut down on foods high in saturated fat and cholesterol.
-These include fatty meats, organ meats such as liver, shellfish, cheese, whole-milk dairy products, egg yolks and solid fats such as butter.
+- Cut down on foods high in saturated and trans fats.
+These include fatty meats, organ meats such as liver, shellfish, cheese, whole-milk dairy products, and solid fats such as butter.
+Aim for 5-6% of your total calories or less from saturated fats.

-- If you can’t control your cholesterol through lifestyle changes, ask your doctor about medicines that can reduce cholesterol.
+- If you can’t improve your cholesterol through lifestyle changes alone, ask your doctor about medicines that can help.

 What are triglycerides?